PinewoodPip/epip/docs/index.md

 - **[Codex](Features/Codex.md)**: an in-game reference for various topics.
 - **[Vanilla Fixes](Features/VanillaFixes.md)**: fixes to various vanilla client issues.

-The rest of this page covers changes and additions that are not yet categorized into other pages.
+The rest of this page offers an overview of the major features and also covers and additions that are not yet categorized into other pages.

 ## UI